 Equally – and despite protestations from some – the time-based economy does reduce innovation in the legal sector.
 You can still innovate to some degree and live in a time-based world, for sure, just as you can clean your carpets by hand with a dustpan and brush rather than using a Dyson, and also own the latest computer.

-However, if your overriding objective was to get those carpets cleaned as soon as you could, so you can then move onto more interesting work, then you’d invest in a Dyson by the end of the day because it would be worth it.
+However, if your overriding objective was to get those carpets cleaned as soon as you could, so you can then move onto more interesting work, then you’d invest in a Dyson by the end of the day.

 Selling time doesn’t prevent all innovation, it just cuts the legs from under wide-scale change.
 If I pay you to do X and I’d like it done as fast as possible, and I’m certainly not going to reward you for time-based inputs alone, then one can bet you will very quickly find lots of ingenious and innovative ways to: